 I have a 10 year old daughter who–more than anything–loves cooking.
-I, personally, am not a fantastic teacher or even a so-so teacher.
+I, personally, am not a fantastic cook or teacher.

 My girls in particular love to cook with their Aunt Ruhama and their Grandpa Kordatzky.
 Unfortunately, both these willing chefs live in Deep Wisconsin (extreme south and extreme east).